eikeconsulting/Sockethead/README.md

 1. Unit Tests
 1. Integration Tests

-## Sockethead.ExtensionsAndUtilities
+## Sockethead.Common
-Sockethead.ExtensionsAndUtilities is a collection of utilities and extension methods that can be utilized in any project.
+Sockethead.Common is a collection of common utilities and extension methods that can be utilized in any project.
 It provides various useful utilities and extensions for string, JSON, collection, date, and more.

 ### Installation

-    install-package Sockethead.ExtensionsAndUtilities
+    install-package Sockethead.Common

 ### Extensions